nilenso/wscljs/README.md

 ## Testing

-To run the tests, do
+Inorder to run tests, you need to have [PhantomJS](http://phantomjs.org/) installed.
+After installing it, run the tests:

 ```shell
 lein test